 Are you worried about how to act or what to wear?
 You are not the only one!
-Having an idea of what to expect at the performance can make it easier to enjoy your experience.
+Opera stereotypes can make the art form seem intimidating to lots of people.
+Having an idea of what to expect at the performance may make it easier to enjoy your experience.
 Here are some suggestions of things you can do before The Atlanta Opera visits your school or community venue.